The Power of Opening Up Emotionally in Relationships

 We can’t run around emotionally open to the world.
 Unfortunately, many dishonor our openness, attacking vulnerabilities, and manipulating sensitivities.
 Those worthy of our openness attune to our feelings, reflect our experience, and embrace the connection.
 Others reject and ridicule, using intimate knowledge to hurt.

-Charles Ford, a psychiatrist in Birmingham, Alabama and author of several books on human deceit explains that “the young child is unaware of how his or her demeanor and emotions are signaled to other persons.”
+Charles Ford, a psychiatrist in Birmingham, Alabama and author of several books on human deceit explains that the young child is “unaware of how his or her demeanor and emotions are signaled to other persons.”
 Our emotional disclosures “can be used by others for manipulative purposes.”
-The person who does not learn this difficult lesson, and repeatedly exposes these vulnerabilities “is often prey to the unscrupulous.”
-He continues, “thus, as a social skill, and necessary defense mechanism, the child is progressively taught and learns to present a face to the world that is not necessarily accurate of the internal self” (2004, p.
+The person who does not learn this difficult lesson, and repeatedly exposes these vulnerabilities is “often prey to the unscrupulous.”
+He concludes that the child learns to protect themselves by presenting “a face to the world that is not necessarily accurate of the internal self” (Ford, 2004, p.
 16).

 There are times for emotional openness and times for protections.
 When we effectively learn a balance of expression and protection, we flourish in both dangerous and safe environments.